-We learn so much from TikTok, and thanks to one user, we now know the function of those 'spare' red bulbs that are sometimes found in packs of string lights.
+But now we can all thank one user for informing the world about the function of those 'spare' red bulbs that are sometimes found in packs of string lights.

 TikToker @viznelly took to the video-sharing platform to demonstrate exactly what they do - and our minds are blown.

-"I was today years old when I found out what these are for," they explained.
+"I was today years old when I found out what these are for," they said.

 Moments later, they removed one of the regular bulbs from the string of lights that appeared to be turned off, and added in the red bulb instead.

-"Wait for it," they added, before just seconds later, the lights change.
+"Wait for it," they added, before just seconds later, the lights changed.

 One person explained: "Old strings of lights come with an 'extra' light with a red tip.
 When you put it in for another bulb, it makes the whole string of lights blink."

 While another added: "The old string lights ran at a constant power supply, by adding the red globe that is made different, the power cuts in and out."